GregUtas/robust-services-core/README.md

 fairly easily.
 Two executables, for 32-bit and 64-bit Windows, are provided [here](/exe).

-The directories that contain source code, and the dependencies between them, are listed in the comments that precede the implementation of [`main`](/rsc/main.cpp).
+The directories that contain RSC's source code, and the dependencies between them, are listed in the comments that precede the implementation of [`main`](/rsc/main.cpp).
 Each of these directories is built as a separate static library, with `main` residing in its own directory.